Fatoctomom/Fatoctomom/README.md

 # Hi there 👋

 ## ✨About Me
-I am Minh Khoi Nguyen, an undergraduate student at the University of California Santa Cruz currently working towards a Bachelor of Science in Computer Science.
+I am Minh Khoi Nguyen, a recent graduate from the University of California Santa Cruz with a Bachelor of Science in Computer Science

-I have experience working with **C, C++, Python, and Java**.
-I'm currently specialized in **machine learning**, but I'm not currently hard set on it yet.
+I have experience working with **C, C++, JavaScript, Python, and Java**.
+I'm currently interested in **visual computing**, but I like to explore other specializations such as **machine learning**.
 Most of my machine learning work has been done in Python using tools such as **Pytorch and Pandas**.

 ☀️Outside of work, I like to keep a balance of indoor and outdoor hobbies.
 The things I like to do indoors mainly consist of playing a variety of 🎮video games, watching 🎬movies/shows, building PCs, and cooking.
-As for outdoor activities I love to ⛷️ski, 🥾hike, and play 🏸badminton.
-New interests I'm looking to pickup include 🏃running or 🏊swimming, and finishing up my scuba license
+As for outdoor activities, I love to ⛷️ski, 🥾hike, and play 🏸badminton.
+New interests I'm looking to pick up include airsoft, embedded systems programming, and finishing up my scuba license.

 In addition, I love to ✈️travel abroad, my last experience was studying abroad in Sendai, Miyagi Japan🇯🇵